Econ 295 and CS323

 Our economic institutions, organizations, and skills have not kept up with rapid advances in AI.
 In this growing gap lie many of society’s greatest challenges and opportunities.

-Speakers include Mira Murati, Jack Clark, Laura D’Andrea Tyson, Alexandr Wang, Condoleezza Rice, Bindu Reddy, Eric Schmidt, Mustafa Suleyman, Jeff Dean, and others to be announced.
+In its first two years, the class hosted guest speakers including Mira Murati, Jack Clark, Laura D’Andrea Tyson, Alexandr Wang, Condoleezza Rice, Eric Schmidt, Mustafa Suleyman, Jeff Dean, Reid Hoffman, James Manyika.
+View 2024 syllabus here.

-Topics include foundation models/LLM/generative models; vision and robotics; work and employment; bias and explainability; AI and geopolitics; and a world without work.
+Topics include foundation models/LLM/generative models; vision and robotics; work and employment; bias and explainability; AI and geopolitics; business of AI; AI and creativity; AI and Democracy; and a world without work.

 Erik Brynjolfsson is the Jerry Yang and Akiko Yamazaki Professor and Senior Fellow at the Stanford Institute for Human-Centered AI (HAI), and director of the Stanford Digital Economy Lab.
 He also is the Ralph Landau Senior Fellow at the Stanford Institute for Economic Policy Research (SIEPR), Professor by Courtesy at the Stanford Graduate School of Business and Stanford Department of Economics, and a research associate at the National Bureau of Economic Research (NBER).